Controllable Video Generation: A Survey: Controllable Video Generation Models with Various Conditions

-CamCo~\cite{xu2024camco} and Trajectory Attention~\cite{xiao2024trajectoryattention} explore camera control in specific contexts.
-Uni3C~\cite{cao2025uni3cunifyingprecisely3denhanced} explores the joint control of human motion and camera trajectory.
+Camera control signals can be provided as explicit sequences of camera poses (extrinsics: rotation $\mathbf{R}_t$ and translation $\mathbf{T}_t$, and intrinsics $\mathbf{K}_t$ if they vary), relative transformations between frames, or higher-level textual descriptions of camera movements (\textit{e.g.}, ``dolly zoom out from the character").
+Motion Prompting~\citep{geng2024motionprompting} explores textual descriptions for camera and object motion.
+Recent advancements heavily leverage diffusion models conditioned on camera parameters.
+CameraCtrl~\citep{he2024cameractrl} and its successor CameraCtrl II~\citep{he2025cameractrl2} provide explicit control over camera trajectories.
+Direct-a-Video~\citep{yang2024directavideo}, also mentioned for trajectory control, supports camera path guidance.
+ViewCrafter~\citep{yu2024viewcrafter} focuses on generating novel views based on camera inputs.
+CamCo~\citep{xu2024camco} and Trajectory Attention~\citep{xiao2024trajectoryattention} explore camera control in specific contexts.
+Uni3C~\citep{cao2025uni3cunifyingprecisely3denhanced} explores the joint control of human motion and camera trajectory.
 The camera parameters are typically used to define projection matrices that transform latent scene representations or guide the sampling of features to render the scene from the specified viewpoint.
-EgoSim~\cite{yu2025egosim} focuses on egocentric camera simulation.
-Approaches like I2VControl~\cite{feng2024i2vcontrol} , CamI2V~\cite{zheng2024cami2v}, and RealCam-I2V~\cite{li2025realcami2v} specialize in image-to-video generation with camera control.
-More advanced systems like 3DTrajMaster~\cite{fu2024trajmaster}, MotionFlow~\cite{zhang2025motionflow}, and CineMaster~\cite{wang2025cinemaster} aim for comprehensive 3D-aware camera and motion control.
+EgoSim~\citep{yu2025egosim} focuses on egocentric camera simulation.
+Approaches like I2VControl~\citep{feng2024i2vcontrol} , CamI2V~\citep{zheng2024cami2v}, and RealCam-I2V~\citep{li2025realcami2v} specialize in image-to-video generation with camera control.
+More advanced systems like 3DTrajMaster~\citep{fu2024trajmaster}, MotionFlow~\citep{zhang2025motionflow}, and CineMaster~\citep{wang2025cinemaster} aim for comprehensive 3D-aware camera and motion control.